tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/morphology.rst

 ``[charset_table](../../index_configuration_options/charsettable.md)``
 must contain all Chinese characters except Chinese punctuation marks because incoming documents are first processed by sphinx tokenizer and then the result is processed by RLP.
-Sphinx performs per-token language detection on the incoming documents.
+Manticore performs per-token language detection on the incoming documents.
 If token language is identified as Chinese, it will only be processed the RLP, even if multiple morphology processors are specified.
 Otherwise, it will be processed by all the